Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of nucleated droplets in nematogenic films: Results

-Total energy of the medium and the contributions from bulk and distortion energy are displayed in panel(F). $\mathcal{F}_{total}$ is found to be a monotonically decreasing function of time, while $\mathcal{F}_{elastic}$ is an order less than $\mathcal{F}_{bulk}$ with the later decreases consistently as the nematic phase flourishes spatially.
-The elastic energy slowly increases and exhibits an overshoot before decreasing to the equilibrium value.
-The overshoot is maximized for $\kappa=-1$, which is a result due to the coalescence of homeotropic anchored nematic droplets leading to a maximum in elastic free energy.
-The overshoot gradually reduces for higher $\kappa$ as less elastic energy is spend in combining planar anchored droplets.
+The total (free) energy of the film and the contributions from bulk and elastic energies are displayed in the panel (F). $\mathcal{F}_{total}$ decreases monotonically with time. $\mathcal{F}_{elastic}$ is smaller than $\mathcal{F}_{bulk}$ by about an order of magnitude.
+The elastic energy slowly increases and exhibits an overshoot before decreasing to attain the equilibrium value.
+The overshoot is maximized for $\kappa=-1$, arising from the coalescence of homeotropically anchored nematic droplets leading to a maximum in elastic energy.
+The overshoot gradually decreases with increasing $\kappa$, as less elastic energy is needed in combining planar anchored droplets.

-Middle panel(G) shows the growth of the first nucleated cluster $\langle N_c\rangle$ and average cluster sizes at post-nucleation stage before coalescence.
-The growth law follows a scaling form $\langle N_c \rangle = at^2 + bt +c$, where $a,b,c$ are fit parameters.
-As $\langle N_c \rangle$ scales as squared the length, the growth law for tagged cluster can be predicted as
+The growth of the first nucleated cluster $\langle N_c\rangle$ and the average cluster size at the post-nucleation stage before coalescence are displayed in the middle panel of (G).
+The growth law follows a polynomial form $\langle N_c \rangle = at^2 + bt +c$, where $a,b,c$ are fit parameters.
+As $\langle N_c \rangle$ scales as the square of the characteristic length $L$, the growth law for a tagged cluster is predicted to be